 The Bibles and Bible story books our staff distributed were eagerly welcomed.
 The vivid pictures in the full-color storybooks help tell the story to those unable to read.
 Please pray that these resources will help guide the Njemps as they search for truth.

-To help support the Bibles-for-the-World program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Bibles-for-the-World program, please click the button below to give a gift.